 I worked in both the public and private sectors over many years in the past.
 In more recent years I have chosen not to work in the public sector because of personal concern about the quality of care sometimes received by patients.
 From chatting with obstetrician colleagues who do work in the public sector today I am abreast of what is happening in the public sector currently.
 As well I have had many patients over the years who ‘went public’ with their first pregnancy and have chosen to see me for private care in their subsequent pregnancy.
 I have some who change from public to my private care during their pregnancy.
 Chatting with these patients about their public care experiences also provides helpful background information for this article.

-If you elect to go public for your pregnancy you will have your own experience which may be different to what is stated below.
-As well not all public hospitals are the same and two patients managed in the same hospital will not necessarily have the same experience because of pregnancy differences and different staff managing them.
+If you elect to go public for your pregnancy you will have your own experience which may be different from what is stated below.
+As well, not all public hospitals are the same and two patients managed in the same hospital will not necessarily have the same experience because of pregnancy differences and different staff managing them.

 As well there are considerable differences in care provided by private obstetricians.
 My comments are based on what I do in my practice and how I manage my patients.